M0nicaVaz/GenshinCalc/README.md

 - HTML
 - CSS

-**NOTE:**
-This project was created for study purposes only!

-<a href="https://m0nicavaz.github.io/GenshinCalc/"> You may check it by clicking here! </a>
+ You may check it by clicking <a href="https://m0nicavaz.github.io/GenshinCalc/"> here! </a>